-For expert Michigan business or corporate tax preparation services, speak with AUSTIN & LARSON Tax Resolution, an experienced Howell, MI, Jackson, MI, and Saginaw, MI based team of IRS Enrolled Agents, Tax Attorneys, and Tax Accountants.
+For expert Michigan business or corporate tax preparation services, speak with AUSTIN & LARSON Tax Resolution, an experienced Howell, MI, Jackson, MI, and Saginaw, MI based team of IRS Enrolled Agents, Tax Attorneys, CPAs, and Tax Accountants.
 Our IRS tax assistance includes business tax preparation services, compliance, audit help, or settling any IRS back tax debt.
 Our tax preparation services could significantly reduce your business taxes owed when the IRS comes calling.
 In evaluating your tax payment options, we provide valuable support that Michigan businesses can reliable on and trust.
 Call us now at 1-866-668-2953 for any business or corporation tax help that you may need.

 Businesses, including C-Corporations, S-Corporations, and Partnerships, all have different tax forms and deadlines for filing returns.
 For instance, a C-Corporation is taxed at the corporate level, whereas partnerships and S-Corporations are both pass-through entities, where the income flows through to the individual return of the owners or partners.
 Businesses that have employees also need to file payroll tax returns.